Kim Min-chul (wrestler)

-Kim Min-Chul (김 민철; born April 4, 1983) is an amateur South Korean Greco-Roman wrestler, who played for the men's welterweight category.
+Kim Min-Chul (born April 4, 1983) is an amateur South Korean Greco-Roman wrestler, who played for the men's welterweight category.
 He defeated Uzbekistan's Ravshan Ruzikulov for a gold medal in the 66 kg division at the 2006 Asian Games in Doha, Qatar.
 He also captured a silver medal at the 2005 World Wrestling Championships in Budapest, Hungary, losing out to Bulgaria's Nikolay Gergov in 66 kg tournament.
 Kim is a member of the wrestling team for Sung Shin Company Sportsclub, and is coached and trained by Kim Sung-Moon.

 Kim represented South Korea at the 2008 Summer Olympics in Beijing, where he competed for the men's 66 kg class.
 He lost the qualifying round match by a superiority decision to Iran's Ali Mohammadi, with a two-set technical score (1–1, 1–1), and a classification point score of 1–3.